flexcompute-readthedocs/Flow360Documentation/docs/source/examples/rotation_interface_quickstart.rst

       }
       ],
       "timeStepping" : {
           "timeStepSize" : 5.67000e-01,
           "maxPhysicalSteps" : 60,
           "maxPseudoSteps" : 12,
           "CFL" : {
               "initial" : 1,
               "final" : 1000,
               "rampSteps" : 10
           }
       }
   }

-Case running and convergence checking
+Running and convergence checking
 --------------------------------------

-Using either the :ref:`webUI <om6_wing_webUI>` or the :ref:`Python API <om6_wing_pyAPI>` please launch a new case using the mesh you have uploaded :ref:`above <uploadXV15meshFile>` and the two Flow360.json files you have :ref:`just downloaded <xv15jsondownload>`.
-As outlined in the :ref:`FAQ <1st2ndorder>` you will need to launch the 1st order case first and then fork that case to a 2nd order case.
+Using either the :ref:`Web UI <om6_wing_webUI>` or the :ref:`Python API <om6_wing_pyAPI>` launch a new case referencing the mesh uploaded :ref:`above <uploadXV15meshFile>` and the initial 1st order Flow360.json file :ref:`previously downloaded <xv15jsondownload>`.
+The final 2nd order case can be immediately forked from the first case, as outlined in the :ref:`FAQ <1st2ndorder>`.

-The first order case should finish in less then a minute on this fairly coarse 915K node mesh.
+The initial 1st order case should finish in less then a minute on this fairly coarse 915k node mesh.

-The second order case takes about 3.5 to 4 minutes to run its 5 revolutions.
+The final 2nd order case takes about 3.5 to 4 minutes to run its 5 revolutions.
 Please note that at the end of the 2nd order run you will have done 6 revolutions (1 for the 1st order run and 5 for the 2nd order run).

-For a time accurate case to be considered well converged we like to have at least 2 orders of magnitude in the residuals within each time step.
+For a time-accurate case to be considered well converged we like to reduce residuals by at least 2 orders of magnitude within each time step.

 .. figure:: rotationInterfaceQSFigs/residuals_convergence.png
     :width: 600px
     :align: center
     :alt: convergence of residuals

-    2nd order convergence plot showing more then 2 orders of magnitude decrease in the residuals for each subiterations.
+    Convergence plot (2nd order case) showing more than 2 orders of magnitude decrease in residuals for each time step.

-The forces also seem to have stabilized after running for 6 revolutions
+The forces also seem to have stabilized after running for 6 revolutions.

 .. figure:: rotationInterfaceQSFigs/force_convergence.png
     :width: 600px
     :align: center
     :alt: convergence of forces

-    2nd order run's force history plot showing good stabilization of the forces.
+    Force history plot (2nd order case) showing stabilization of the forces.

 Congratulations.
 You have now run your first propeller using a rotational interface in Flow360.